pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

   Three character string denoting the the projection normalization of each dimension, one character for each directions, e.g. ``'aad'`` or ``'aar'``.

-  At the moment there is only one possible option is implemented for the length components (:math:`q_{\perp}` and :math:`q_{\|}`) of ``type``:
+  At the moment there is only one possible option implemented for the length components (:math:`q_{\perp}` and :math:`q_{\|}`) of ``type``:

   1. ``'a'``